HALT: 4 Common Early Sobriety Triggers That Slip People Up

-Shifting this routine from the natural rhythm of what many adults do every night, to a new alcohol-free lifestyle is not as easy as just saying “I will not drink tonight” and expecting the same power of will you exert over all of the other challenges in your life to “make it happen”.
-You need to have a plan and an understanding of HALT.
+Changing this routine is difficult.
+It involves moving from the natural rhythm of what many adults do every night to a new alcohol-free lifestyle.
+It is not as simple as saying “I will not drink tonight.”
+You can’t rely solely on the power of will you use for other challenges in your life.
+It won’t simply “make it happen.”

 Hunger